Gateway-Web/editor-docs/docs/configuration/project.md

 - **Project ID:** Your Contentful Space ID.
 This can be found inside the Contentful application under "Space Settings"
 - **Content Token:** API Token created under "Settings > API Keys" that allows the editor to access Contentful's content APIs.
 - **Management Token:** Management token created under "Settings > CMA tokens" that allows us to access the content model through the API.

+---

+## Project members
+You can also start adding your team by entering their email address and assigning them a role.

+### Roles
+- **Editor:** Access to the visual editor and can save content directly to the CMS.
+- **Player:** Access to the visual editor but can **not** save directly to the CMS.